toksdotdev/murundiri/README.md

 # 👮Murundiri

-Murundiri is a blazing fast idempotent reverse proxy.
-It could also exist as an independent service (if you don't want to use it as a proxy.)
+Murundiri is a blazing fast and stand-alone idempotency enforcing proxy designed for scale.

+## Features

+- It can exist as either a `proxy` or `stand-alone` service.
+- Allows supporte for integration with a redis cluster for caching.

 ## Important